apatel762/home-infra/server/docs/WIP.md

 ### Uptime monitoring

-Use something like [Healthchecks](https://healthchecks.io/) or [Uptime Kuma](https://uptime.kuma.pet/) to keep track of things.
+Use something like [Healthchecks](https://healthchecks.io/) or [Uptime Kuma](https://uptime.kuma.pet/) (preferred) to keep track of things.

-Healthchecks uses a client-side ping, whereas I think Uptime Kuma uses a server side ping, so it depends which one suits my setup.
-Healthchecks is designed around recurring jobs, and can integrate with anything, so could be worth a try?
+Uptime Kuma supports monitoring in both directions.
+Kuma can ping servers and perform checks by itself, but it also supports client-side health checks via push-based monitoring (see https://github.com/louislam/uptime-kuma/ issue 279).

-Uptime Kuma on the other hand seems easier to self-host.
-It can be loosely integrated with auth walls like Authelia (_ref9_) by disabling the Uptime Kuma auth and proxying through Authelia.
-If you do this, you should require login for the admin pages, but keep the public status page open.
+Also, of the two monitoring systems, Uptime Kuma seems easier to self-host.
+It can also be loosely integrated with auth walls like Authelia (_ref9_) by disabling the built-in Uptime Kuma authentication and proxying through Authelia.
+If you do this, you should require Authelia login for the admin pages, but allow users to bypass Authelia for the public status page.

+Not sure how Authelia will work though, if Uptime Kuma is hosted on a VPS?
+Something to think about.

 ### Miscellaneous